-Most people don’t know much about gene editing, which is a method of selective breeding that makes precise, intentional and beneficial changes to in the genetic material of plants and animals, but there is opportunity to engage.
+Most people don’t know much about gene editing, which is a method of selective breeding that makes precise, intentional and beneficial changes to in the genetic material of plants and animals.
+In fact, 2020 research from the FMI Foundation shows that half of consumers have never heard of the technology.
+But there is opportunity to engage.
 More than half of consumers said they want to learn more about gene editing’s use in agriculture, according to consumer research.

-The first approach is leveraging the experts.
-Having spokespeople who are credentialed and relatable, and show integrity and share values, engage in the conversation is are one of the most effective ways to help people understand and trust gene editing.
+One approach is leveraging the experts.
+Having spokespeople who are credentialed and relatable, and show integrity and share values, engage in the conversation is one of the most effective ways to help people understand and trust gene editing.

 When consumers were asked who they trust most for information about technology in food, several studies revealed similar findings.